crossplane/crossplane/design/one-pager-package-image-config.md

 The `ImageConfig` API `spec` has the following fields:

-- `matchImages`: A list of image prefixes to match.
-The package manager will apply the settings defined in the `ImageConfig` object to the images that match the prefixes.
-The longest prefix match will be selected in case of multiple matches.
+- `matchImages`: A list of rules to match images.
+The package manager will apply the settings defined in the `ImageConfig` object to the images that match the rule.
+We will start with a single match type, `Prefix`, which matches the image prefix.
+In the future, we may introduce more match types like `Glob` or `Regex`.
 - `registry`: Configuration for interacting with the registry hosting the images.
   - `authentication`: Authentication settings for the registry.
     - `pullSecretRef`: Reference to the Kubernetes Secret containing the